periczeljkosmederevo/ArrayIOExtensionsLibProject/ArrayIOExtensionsLib/README.md

 ## Overview

-`ArrayIOExtensionsLib` is a .NET library that provides extension methods for saving and loading single or multi-dimensional arrays of simple types (such as strings and primitives) to and from text files.
+`ArrayIOExtensionsLib` i a .NET library that provides extension methods for saving and loading single or multi-dimensional arrays of simple types (such as strings and primitives) to and from text files.
 This library is designed to work with structured data, handling `null` values and supporting easy serialization and deserialization.

 ## Key Features